techjay-c/tp/docs/UserGuide.md

 * `filter-patient a/treatment k/Cleaning` <br> This filters for patients with the treatment Cleaning.

 #### 4.2.7.
 Editing a patient: `edit-patient`
-Edits one or more attributes of the patient at the specified `Patient ID`.
+Edits one or more attributes of the patient at the specified `PATIENT_ID`.
 This is useful when:
 * The particulars of a patient need to be updated.
 * Optional patient particulars were not provided previously.
 * You accidentally entered incorrect information about a patient into the ToothTrack database.